About This Chapter

 7. The Other Two Symbolism

-In Edith Wharton's short story ~'The Other Two,~' a husband must come to terms with his new wife's past relationships.
-In this lesson, we will explore the symbols of the daughter, the business arrangement, and the offer of tea.
+In Edith Wharton's short story ''The Other Two,'' a husband must come to terms with his new wife's past relationships.
+In this lesson, we'll explore the symbolism Wharton uses throughout this literary work.

 8. An Episode of War by Stephen Crane: Summary & Analysis